 The identified associations between employment and distance learning participation were not surprising.
-While employees may have a variety of reasons and motivations for participation (e.g., required by their current jobs; career advancement), employment status is a good indicator of economic well-being (Jenkins & Mostafa, 2015).
-As such, employment status most likely makes differences in educational needs, training opportunities, and economic barriers (e.g., tuition, internet/technology access) in the context of distance education participation.
-Given the dynamic labor market in the knowledge societies today, adult populations in general and the workforce in particular need to constantly upgrade their knowledge and skills in their occupations over the course of their career (AUTHOR 1, 2019; Boeren, 2017).
-Indeed, specific industries such as service and sales face the higher risk of being replaced by the job automation technology, and STEM (science, technology, engineering, and mathematics) occupations often require timely and frequent skill-upgrading to stay competitive (Author 3, 2021).
+Although employees may have a variety of reasons and motivations for participation (e.g., required by their current jobs; career advancement), employment status is a good indicator of economic well-being (Jenkins & Mostafa, 2015).
+As such, employment status most likely makes differences in educational needs, training opportunities, and economic barriers (e.g., tuition and internet/technology access) in the context of distance education participation.
+Given the dynamic labor market in the knowledge societies today, adult populations in general, and the workforce in particular need to constantly upgrade their knowledge and skills in their occupations over the course of their career (Boeren, 2017; Cummins et al., 2021).
+Indeed, specific industries such as service and sales face a higher risk of being replaced by the job automation technology, and science, technology, engineering, and mathematics occupations often require timely and frequent skill-upgrading to stay competitive (Yamashita and Cummins, 2021).
 Better access to distance education has potential to accommodate workers' needs for re-skilling and up-skilling.
-Also, employees may have better access to AET and distance education opportunities, which are provided or compensated by their employers, although availability may vary depending on occupations, qualifications of employees and career stages (Kyndt & Baert, 2013; Kyndt et al., 2013).
+Also, employees may have better access to AET and distance education opportunities, which are provided or compensated by their employees, and career stages (Kyndt & Baert, 2013; Kyndt et al., 2013).

-These findings of literacy and digital skills in relation to distance education participation were one of the first with empirical evidence at the national level in the U.S. In view of the AET participation model (Boeren et al., 2010), and resource and appropriation theory (van Dijk, 2013), the roles of basic skills such as literacy and digital skills seem to be multifaceted.
-As basic skills can be improved by practicing them in everyday life as well as at work (see Practice Engagement Theory in Reder et al., 2020), higher literacy and digital skills may be the outcome of higher educational attainment and skill-use-intensive employment (e.g., reading, writing, and using computer applications).
-Additionally, once adults have access to the necessary technology (e.g., the internet, digital skills), the basic skills are what make differences in usage of technology, which in this case, for distance education (van Dijk, 2013).
+These findings of literacy and digital skills in relation to distance education participation were one of the first with empirical evidence at the national level in the US.
+In view of the AET participation model (Boeren et al., 2010) and resource and appropriation theory (van Dijk, 2013), the roles of basic skills such as literacy and digital skills seem to be multifaceted.
+As basic skills can be improved by practicing them in everyday life as well as at work (see the practice engagement theory in Reder et al., 2020), higher literacy and digital skills may be the outcome of higher educational attainment and skill-use-intensive employment (e.g., reading, writing, and using computer applications).
+Additionally, once adults have access to the necessary technology (e.g., the internet and digital skills), the basic skills are that which make differences in usage of technology, which in this case, for distance education (van Dijk, 2013).
 Therefore, literacy and digital skills might have been the second set of barriers.
-Overall, literacy and digital skills likely played multiple roles, such as in access to and usage of necessary technology and educational opportunities in an adult distance education environment.
+Overall, literacy and digital skills likely played multiple roles, such as in access to and the usage of necessary technology and educational opportunities in an adult distance education environment.